Wolfgang Rehm: Career

-Born in Munich, Rehm studied musicology from 1948 to 1952 at the Albert-Ludwigs-Universität Freiburg (subsidiary subjects: modern German literary history and medieval history) and graduated in 1952 with a work on the chanson work of the Franco-Flemish composer Gilles Binchois.
+Born in Munich, the son of Walther Rehm, Wolfgang studied musicology from 1948 to 1952 at the University of Freiburg (subsidiary subjects: modern German literary history and medieval history) and graduated in 1952 with a work on the chanson work of the Franco-Flemish composer Gilles Binchois.

-From 1952 to 1954, Rehm worked as a trainee at the music publishing house Breitkopf & Härtel in Wiesbaden and began on 1 May 1954 as a research assistant and editor at Bärenreiter-Verlag in Kassel, initially with a focus on complete editions, such as the Neue Mozart-Ausgabe (NMA) in 1955.
+From 1952 to 1954, Rehm worked as a trainee at the music publishing house Breitkopf & Härtel in Wiesbaden and began on 1 May 1954 as a research assistant and editor at Bärenreiter in Kassel, initially with a focus on complete editions, such as the Neue Mozart-Ausgabe (NMA) in 1955.
 In 1960, he became the general editor of the NMA, together with Wolfgang Plath, who was later succeeded by Dietrich Berke.
-Rehm was the chief editor of Bärenreiter from 1971, and from 1975 a member of the management board with responsibility for "Book and Music Production".
+Rehm was the chief editor of Bärenreiter from 1971, and from 1975 a member of the management board with responsibility for book and music production.
 The next complete edition at Bärenreiter was the Neue Schubert-Ausgabe.

 In 1981/82 Rehm moved to Salzburg and was a full-time member of the editorial board of the NMA from 1981 to 1994.
 He participated until 30 June 2007, the date of the official completion of the 132 volumes of the NMA, for which Rehm shared responsibility.

 From 1959 to 2002, Rehm was a member of the boards of various specialist and artistically oriented societies and associations, including the Gesellschaft fur Musikforschung, the Internationaler Arbeitskreis für Musik, and the International Association of Music Libraries, Archives and Documentation Centres (IAML), which he served as treasurer from 1959 to 1985.
 He was a founding member of Répertoire International des Sources Musicales (RISM), an international data base of musical resources.
 He served as its treasurer from 1967 to 1990.
 He was at times a member of the editorial board of the Gluck-Gesamtausgabe and the New Berlioz Edition.